jamischarles/hydra/README.md

 Intro
 ----------------

-Hydra is a skill-building program.
+This is a guide to help you level up in your technical career.
 It tries to answer this question:

 - As a new developer how do I come up to speed and gain skill parity with my team?
 - As a mature developer, how do I dive into new areas, and then spread those skills among the team?
 How do I level up?
 How can I dive start into something like TDD or Benchmarking that often has a high learning curve and frequently has little or no documentation / best practices?

-This framework attempts to be a vehicle that moves us towards that goal in a scalable way.
+This framework is a vehicle that moves us towards that goal in a scalable way.
+Have drive but lack direction?
+This is the steering wheel for your car.

 @TODO: look at the TED talk from Justin Kaufman(?) about most learning occurring in the first few hours)